-Community investments: Over the last five years we have invested CHF 240 million in community projects.
-Since 2015, more than 28 million people have benefitted from our community programs worldwide.
-In 2019, LafargeHolcim countries spent CHF 42.1 million on social investments, inclusive business programs, and donations.
-Around 10,000 employees throughout the Group spent over 63,000 hours on volunteering programs in their local communities.
+In the last 5 years, we have invested CHF 216 million in community projects, benefitting over 31 million people around the world.
+In 2020, LafargeHolcim countries spent CHF 35.6 million on social investments, inclusive business programs, and donations.
+Around 5,000 employees throughout the Group spent over 50,000 hours on volunteering programs in their local communities.

 Our employees are at the center of everything we do.

 Human Resources: The Group Human Resources policy provides global principles for the execution of HR processes.

 Diversity: LafargeHolcim is committed to a diverse and inclusive workplace.
 LafargeHolcim is an equal opportunity employer, actively promotes diversity and makes no distinctions on the grounds of gender, sexual orientation, race or religion.
 Visit our Career’s page.